Lego Masters (American TV series): Production

-The series is jointly produced by Endemol Shine North America, UK-based independent production company Tuesday's Child, and Plan B Entertainment.
-All episodes were shot at Chandler Valley Center in Los Angeles.
+Plans for an American adaption of Lego Masters was first revealed on January 9, 2019, to jointly be produced by Endemol Shine North America, UK-based independent production company Tuesday's Child, and Plan B Entertainment.
+On July 18, 2019, it was announced that the series would be broadcast on Fox.

-Casting for the series was announced at San Diego Comic Con 2019 and was described on the casting website as seeking "the most creative, passionate, and innovative Lego builder teams of two."
-The casting website stated that filming was to take place over seven weeks between October and December 2019.
+On October 30, 2019, it was announced that Will Arnett would serve as host for the series, and that it would premiere on February 5, 2020.
+All episodes in the first season were shot at Chandler Valley Center in Los Angeles.
 According to Corbett, there were more than three million Lego bricks available for teams to use during the challenges.
 Lego artist Nathan Sawaya served as a consulting producer for the show, helping to design some of the example pieces, the challenges, and the show's Lego-based trophy.
 On November 11, 2020, it was announced that the series had been renewed for a second season.
-Production on the season began on March 15, 2021 at Atlanta Film Studios in Georgia.
+Production on the season began on March 15, 2021, at Atlanta Film Studios in Georgia.
 On April 7, 2021, it was announced that the season would premiere on June 1, 2021.

 On December 3, 2021, it was announced that the series had been renewed for a third season, originally slated to premiere on May 31, 2022.
-On May 16, 2022, it was announced that the series will be getting a celebrity spinoff titled Celebrity Lego Masters: Holiday Bricktacular, while the third season was pushed to the 2022–23 season.
+On May 16, 2022, it was announced that the series would be getting a celebrity spinoff titled Lego Masters: Celebrity Holiday Bricktacular, while the third season was pushed to the 2022–23 season.
 On June 6, 2022, it was announced that the third season would premiere on September 21, 2022.

-In December 2022, the show was renewed for a fourth season that will premiere during the 2023–24 season.
+The spinoff, Lego Masters: Celebrity Holiday Bricktacular, premiered on December 19, 2022.

+On December 14, 2022, it was announced that the series had been renewed for a fourth season, which premiered on September 28, 2023.
+On September 13, 2023, ahead of the season four premiere, it was announced that the series had been renewed for a fifth season, which premiered on May 19, 2025.
+On May 12, 2025, Fox renewed the series for a sixth season.
+On June 13, 2025, it was announced that Nick Cannon will replace Arnett as host in season six, due to scheduling conflicts.
+The sixth season will also include audition episodes, to be filmed in June 2025 at Legoland California Resort.